rtts/debian/roles/wol/README.md

     # ethtool -s <interface> wol g

-Unfortunately, for me, this did not work until I *also* enabled option `b` to wake on broadcast messages.
-This explanation from `man wakeonlan` may or may not explain why that is:

-> Unless you have static ARP tables you should use some kind of broadcast address (the broadcast address of the network where the computer resides or the limited broadcast address).
-Default:
-255.255.255.255 (the limited broadcast address).

-Now running `wakeonlan <MAC_ADDRESS>` should work, but only once.
-To persist the `g` and `b` options, you will have to re-enable it on every boot.
+Now waking up the machine by sending it a MagicPacket™ should work, but only once.
+To persist the `g` options, you will have to re-enable it on every boot.
 In the old days, you could simply add the `ethtool` command to `/etc/rc.local` but nowadays even a single command like this needs their own standalone systemd service configuration: